 Translated by MATCHA_En

 Tanabata and the custom of hanging tanzaku bring color to areas all across Japan in July and August each year.
 Learn about what tanzaku are, how to make them yourself, and enjoy the traditional festivities of Tanabata to the fullest!

 Tanabata is a tradition that is a mix of Chinese legends that were brought to Japan in the Nara period, with original Japanese myths.
 This seasonal festival is celebrated across Japan during either July or August every year.
 Writing your wish on a tanzaku (small pieces of colored paper) and hanging it on a bamboo stalk on the evening of July 7 is one part of celebrating Tanabata.
 The name "Tanabata" literally means "seventh evening" in Japanese.

 Hanging tanzaku seems to be custom only in Japan.
 Much in the way that bamboo grows straight and tall, it was also believed that deities could come down and drive away evil spirits.
 In earlier Tanabata celebrations, once the festival had ended, these decorations were floated down a river or sent out to see so that the gods could take them away, a similar tradition to toro nagashi.

-Depending on which calendar a region decides to use, Tanabata festivals may either take place on July 7 (Gregorian calendar), or around August 7 (Lunar calendar).
+Depending on which calendar a region decides to use, Tanabata festivals in Japan may either take place on July 7 (Gregorian calendar) or around August 7 (Lunar calendar).
 If you miss celebrating it in July, don't worry.
 Just look for the nearest Tanabata festival taking place in August instead.

 Make a Tanzaku and Write Your Wish